 What are some conditions that diabetic socks treat or combat?

-Diabetic socks are specially designed to decrease the risk of foot injury, offer maximum blood flow and comfort, as well as prevent infection, bacterial growth and fungal growth.
+The best diabetic socks for women and men are specially designed to decrease the risk of foot injury, offer maximum blood flow and comfort, as well as prevent infection, bacterial growth and fungal growth.

 Now that you’re equipped with the knowledge to make informed decisions, choose the compression or diabetic socks that are right for you!